x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups.md

 New-DistributionGroup -Name "IT Administrators" -Alias itadmin -MemberJoinRestriction open
 ```

-For more information about using the Shell to create distribution groups, see [New-DistributionGroup](https://technet.microsoft.com/library/7446962a-cf07-47a1-90d8-45df44057065.aspx).
+For more information about using Exchange Online PowerShell to create distribution groups, see [New-DistributionGroup](https://technet.microsoft.com/library/7446962a-cf07-47a1-90d8-45df44057065.aspx).

 #### How do you know this worked?